-Although the servicer is obligated to cause the trust student Reliance on a third party servicer for servicing the trust loans to be serviced in accordance with the terms of the student loans servicing agreement, the timing of payments will be directly affected by the ability of the servicer to adequately service the trust student loans.
-In addition, you will be relying on compliance by the servicer with private program regulations to ensure that TERI is obligated to maintain guaranty payments.
-If the servicer defaults on its obligations and is terminated, you will be relying on the ability of the administrator to find an alternative servicer to service the trust student loans and you may suffer a delay in the timing of payments until any transfer of servicing is completed or effective.
+Although the servicers are obligated to cause the trust student loans to be serviced in accordance with the terms of the servicing agreements, the timing of payments will be directly affected by the ability of the servicers to adequately service the trust student loans.
+In addition, you will be relying on compliance by each of the servicers with private program regulations to ensure that TERI is obligated to maintain guaranty payments.
+If a servicer defaults on its obligations and is terminated, you will be relying on the ability of the administrator to find an alternative servicer to service the trust student loans and you may suffer a delay in the timing of payments until any transfer of servicing is completed or effective.

-Risk of default by TERI on the If TERI defaults on its guaranty obligations, and you own trust student loans any class of securities, you will rely primarily on payments from the related borrower for payments on the related private student loan and, to a limited extent, on guaranty fees paid to TERI but deposited in the TERI pledge fund to secure its guaranty obligations.
+Risk of default by TERI on the trust student loans

+If TERI defaults on its guaranty obligations, and you own any class of securities, you will rely primarily on payments from the related borrower for payments on the related private student loan and, to a limited extent, on guaranty fees paid to TERI but deposited in the TERI pledge fund to secure its guaranty obligations.
 In these circumstances, if you are a holder of any securities, you will bear the risk of loss resulting from the failure of any borrower of a trust student loan if the limited credit enhancement provided by the financing structure available to the securities is inadequate to cover the loss.
-Moreover, if a TERI Turbo Trigger occurs, payments on the securities may be accelerated and you will bear the risk of reinvestment and any adverse effect on the weighted average life and yield on your securities.
+Moreover, if a Turbo Trigger is in effect, payments on the securities may be accelerated and you will bear the risk of reinvestment and any adverse effect on the weighted average life and yield on your securities.

-Although interest on the class B notes and class C notes will be paid prior to principal on the class A securities, if a Class B Note Interest Trigger or Class C Note Interest Trigger is in effect for any particular class of subordinate notes, interest on the related class or classes of subordinate notes will be subordinated to the payment of principal on the class A securities and, if applicable, the class B notes.
+Investors in the subordinate notes are subject to variability of cash flows and face greater risk of loss Although interest on the class B notes and class C notes will be paid prior to principal on the class A securities, if a Class B Note Interest Trigger or Class C Note Interest Trigger is in effect for any particular class of subordinate notes, interest on the related class or classes of subordinate notes will be subordinated to the payment of principal on the class A securities and, if applicable, the class B notes.
 Principal on the subordinate notes will not begin to be paid until the Stepdown Date and then only so long as no Subordinate Note Principal Trigger has occurred and remains in effect.
 Moreover, the subordinate notes will not receive any payments of principal after the Stepdown Date if a Subordinate Note Principal Trigger occurs and is continuing until the class A securities have been paid in full (and, if applicable, the class or classes of subordinate notes with a higher payment priority have been paid in full).
 Thus, investors in the subordinate notes will bear losses on the trust student loans prior to the losses being borne by holders of the senior securities (and, if applicable, the class or classes of subordinate notes with a higher payment priority).